XeCrippy/XSolaceUnlocker/README.md

-# XSolace Achievement & Avatar Award Unlocker for Xbox 360 RGH/JTAG consoles
+# XSolace Achievement, Avatar Award, and Gamer Pic Unlocker + Leaderboard Patcher for Xbox 360 RGH/JTAG consoles

 * Set as a dashlaunch plugin (or jrpc.ini)
 * Sign into the account you want to use